 Continuation of Tribal History I specific to the Tribe and community where the course is taught, from Allotment to the present.
 Course is place specific and focuses on the specific historical events that influence the current status of that community.
 Prerequisite: NASD 131 (3 CR) (SS)

-NASD 137 REGALIA-MAKING I
+NASD 137 REGALIA MAKING I

-Design, identification and preparation of materials in making costumes for display and use in Indian Ceremonial song and dance.
+Design, identification and preparation of materials in making Tribal regalia.
 (3 CR) (HP)

-NASD 138 REGALIA-MAKING II
+NASD 138 REGALIA MAKING II

 Continuation of NASD 137.
 Prerequisite NASD 137 (3 CR) (HP)